 The Benefits Office of the Division of Human Resources recommend that faculty contact them for a customized pre-retirement counseling guide as they begin to contemplate retirement.
 They can also be of assistance when you are going through the process of preparing for your retirement or when you are retired and have questions about your benefits.
 The e-mail account benefits@hr.upenn.edu is staffed for these purposes and will quickly identify and refer the question, request or concern to the appropriate person.
-The Benefits Solution Center, staffed by Health Advocate, can also be reached at 1-866-799-2329.
+Health Advocate also provides access to the Benefits Solution Center and can be reached at 1-866-799-2329.